Accountability-Team/accountability-team-manifest/README.md

 ## How we use Agile and Scrum
-We use and Agile framework called [Scrum](https://github.com/joaquinfox/accountability-team-manifest/blob/main/README.md) for getting things done.
+We use an Agile framework called [Scrum](https://github.com/joaquinfox/accountability-team-manifest/blob/main/README.md) for getting things done.
 Agile is the most used project management framework in software production.
 By using Agile we get exposure to industry best practices for team work.